| (click on photos to enlarge image)SILVER TOILET SETSThe plate associated with the bedroom is known from

 glove stretchers, shoe horns, hair curling irons and a

+wide range of manicure tools were introduced.
 The mirrors were reduced to the dimension of a small

 oval shape with a short handle, while the heavy silver